Qvy-png/ft_irc/README.md

 # ft_irc
 Robust and lightweight C++ IRC server, running off of local network, for private and corporate use.
+It contains TCP socket creation, binding, and listening, as well as none blocking client request execution.